FrostyX/fedora-magazine/2020-december.md

 productivity.
 Alternatively, it may help you relax and fall asleep in a noisy environment.
-No matter what time it is or where you are, Blanket allows you to wake up while birds are chirping, work surrounded by friendly coffee shop chatter or a distant city traffic, and then sleep like a log next to a fireplace while it is raining outside.
+No matter what time it is or where you are, Blanket allows you to wake up while birds are chirping, work surrounded by friendly coffee shop chatter or distant city traffic, and then sleep like a log next to a fireplace while it is raining outside.
 Other popular choices for background sounds such as pink and white noise are also available.